lilyhe123/WLSOnDocker/wls-cluster/README.md

  * directory of file store data

 #### build and run
+You need to first download weblogic 12.2.1 distribution and put it in this folder with name like fmw_12.2.1.wls*.jar.
   1. build image with installed weblogic

     $ docker build -t wls .